How Much Water Do You Need on Ozempic to Avoid Dehydration?

 Editorial note

-Reviewed for clarity on April 12, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 On Ozempic, dehydration often creeps in quietly.
 It is rarely because someone forgot water exists.
 It is usually because appetite dropped, meal structure changed, nausea made drinking feel less appealing, or constipation started pulling attention in another direction.